Skip to content

 Companies with employees concentrated in 3–10 specific states (often coastal-heavy: CA, NY, TX, FL, plus 3–5 secondary states).
 Each state has different rules, different SUI rates, different filing requirements — the operational complexity multiplies with state count.

-If your business is in one of the convenience-of-the-employer states or you employ workers remotely from those states for an employer elsewhere, the convenience rule analysis affects withholding setup.
-Most generic payroll setups miss this entirely.
+If your business is in one of the convenience-of-the-employer states or you employ workers remotely from those states for an employer elsewhere, the convenience-rule analysis affects withholding setup.
+Most generic payroll setups miss this entirely — and the miss surfaces as a double-taxation surprise at year-end.

 Local-tax-heavy states.
-Pennsylvania’s local Earned Income Taxes alone involve multiple tax-collection districts depending on residence and work location.
-Ohio’s municipal taxes apply to most cities and villages.
+Pennsylvania’s Earned Income Taxes alone involve PSD-code assignment that depends on both residence and work location.
+Ohio’s municipal taxes (RITA/CCA) apply to most cities and villages.
 NYC residents pay local income tax.
-Maryland’s county system layers on top of state.
+Maryland’s county system layers on top of state withholding.
 Local taxes are commonly missed.

 If your business has been running multi-state payroll for some time and quarterly notices, year-end reconciliation problems, or state-agency correspondence is piling up, the issue is typically that the original setup didn’t handle multi-state correctly.
-Restructuring engagement — identifying what’s wrong and fixing it — is its own scope.
+A restructuring engagement — identifying what’s wrong and fixing it — is its own scope.

 The honest scope boundaries.